State Rebate

 helpWill Queensland introduce a new battery rebate?

 There has been no announcement of a new QLD state battery rebate.
-However, the federal Cheaper Home Batteries program was expanded to $7.2 billion in December 2025, ensuring funding through 2030.
-We recommend acting before May 1, 2026 when tiered rebates reduce benefits for larger batteries.
+The federal Cheaper Home Batteries program was expanded to $7.2 billion in December 2025 and is funded through 2030.
+The federal STC factor steps down every six months from May 2026 onwards, so installing sooner secures a larger rebate.

 helpIs a battery worth it in Queensland without a state rebate?